flutterflytech/flutter-learning/README.md

    - ListView with Static Data - listview_screen.dart

+   - Dynamic ListView with dynamic data that can vary on runtime - dynamic_listview.dart

    <b>An Important Note</b>

     - To launch various screen just comment & uncomment others from the following